 All Durham Nativity School parents or guardians are required to participate in Parent Conference Days, and, by law, employers must grant parents time to visit their child’s school for this particular purpose.

-Establishing a school culture that encourages and inspires students and families to serve and give back to the community is integral to our mission to educate the whole child.
-At Durham Nativity School, service learning plays a significant role in developing young men to be grateful, thoughtful, and caring community activists.
+At Durham Nativity School, service learning plays a significant role in developing young men to be caring community activists.

-DNS seeks to more fully empower our youth with a student-directed, integrated and supported service learning program to develop young leaders able to initiate and plan community projects.
-We emphasize community involvement encouraged across our academic disciplines with awareness of current social justice issues.
-This student directed intra-community service model teaches our students critical leadership skills and provides the Durham community with committed development projects.
+We emphasize community involvement across our academic disciplines with awareness of current social justice issues.
+This student directed intra-community service model teaches our students critical leadership skills and provides the Durham community with committed service projects.